 Don’t underestimate your input.
 My friends and I, both home and away, have started to slowly settle down, one by one, amongst ourselves.
 And it’s always natural to be fearful of certain transitions, especially when the dynamics of your personal life don’t always fall in line with the personal lives of your friends anymore, which is again why it's so important to find a circle of friends that you can grow WITH.
 And when you do, don’t be so shocked to discover that they value your advice more than you think they do.
 But first you have to understand the important, and new role, that the purpose, the power, and the placement of your advice can play in regards to its delivery.
 It was in the purpose of my input that i rediscovered the promise of my friendship to love them and support them but be genuinely honest at all times.
 It was in how they deeply value my assistance that i found the power in my own encouragement and was able to unearth the true worth of my words.
 And it was in the journey of solidifying my position within myself that i learned the sensitivity and the significance surrounding the placement of my opinion, and how it fit respectively within the boundaries of those around me.
 I’ve always been the one with all the opinions and all the advice to give even if nobody asked, but as the characteristics of our lives transposed, i started to become more and more selective with the disposal of both my cautions as well as my counseling.
 I felt like, they have the whole package now, what in the world could i advise them on??
 Along the way, you’ll lose some fake, temporary people, shaking them off like dead weight...But, no matter how fancy that package is wrapped up on the outside, eventually you will learn that real friends, will always need their real friends.
 Whether in a relationship or not, your friends know you’re not some bitter, negative, Debbie Downer or else they wouldn’t want to be around you in the first place.
 So in the process of being honest with yourself, don’t ever think that just because your circumstances are different, that your friends are too.
 They know what’s in your heart, and they’re confident in the fact that you’re always coming to them from a place of peace.

 Remain Open, Optimistic, and Ready.
-Sometimes, i think my friends think i'm their personal comedian, which is ok, because laughing at my own corny one-liners gets old after a while, lol.
+Sometimes, i think my friends think i'm their personal comedian, which is ok, but I'm just saying lol.
 I'm always the one with the jokes, the one that gets along with everyone, and the one who's liable to wander off into Narnia and make friends with strangers while the rest of my homegirls are all booed up with their boyfriends, lol.
 And as easy as it is to get lost in the process of embracing your own space, you must find the medium in between your solitary contentment, and your own social growth.
 To put it simply, don't get too comfortable being by yourself that you become closed off to the company of others.
 Don't limit yourself to yourself.
 Caution is key, but don't suffocate yourself in the deafening sounds of your own solitude.
 However, at the same time, nurture your capacity to listen to your intuition and reserve your right to be selective in your circle.
 Because balance is everything, and know that if you cultivate optimism, the universe will reciprocate that energy back to you and fill the gaps of your heart.
 Don't be sitting in a corner with your headphones on when opportunity comes knocking on your stoop.

 The main idea here is to engage as much as you can, with what you can, while you have the time to do it.
 Blossom in the place you are at right now, yes.. this open space, this canvas, and capitalize from your circumstance.
 To the best of your ability, use the means you have within your reach to manifest yourself mentally and spiritually into the person you want to be for yourself, for those around you, and for the legacy you'll leave behind.